JS-LinuxInfra/Python/README.md

 **ascii_art.py** Defines ascii art and prints out symmetrically to the terminal.

 ## Code
+This is the code I have written.
+Each program details what the program does and what the end result ended up being.

 **loveseat_project.py** This code tracks inventory, determines a customer's order, calculates sales tax, and provides the customer with the total for their purchase including price of items purchased as well as sales tax.

 ## Contributing